 Has a sturdy, commercial-grade build and motor.
 Features a high range of inclines from 0 to 12 percent.
 Folds up for simple storage.
 Has a 10-inch, WiFi-enabled display and numerous workout programs.
 Runs quietly.

 Issues with the iFit platform crashing have been reported.
+Expensive.

 The heavy-duty running platform features a wide surface area for walks and light jogs.
 LED screen is simple and easy to guide.
 Wheels on the back make it easy to roll around the house.
 The shock-proof footpad reduces vibration.